deco3500-2017/Genius/Standups/Standup2.md

 Name | Things that we done
 ------------ | -------------
-Reginald | Content from cell 2
-Bhawna | Created pages to upload and share stories in XD, Created Story Board, added preliminary interviews, created plan for testing with prototype I and conducted interviews with Erica.
+Reginald | Teach groupmates how to use Adobe XD, used XD to create 2 pages include home page and music catogories Bhawna | Created pages to upload and share stories in XD, Created Story Board, added preliminary interviews, created plan for testing with prototype I and conducted interviews with Erica.
 Ariel | Content from cell 2
 Lu | Content in the second column